FH-Cloud-Computing/website/docs/lectures/1-cloud-intro/index.md

 The Digital Millenium Copyright Act clarifies how copyright works in the USA.
 Since the USA is part of the WIPO copyright treaty and a significant amount of providers are based in the USA nowadays all countries align themselves with the DMCA when it comes to dealing with online copyright infringement.

 Title II of the DMCA creates a safe harbor for online service providers against copyright infringement committed by their users.
 However, they have to remove infringing content as soon as they are properly notified of it via a DMCA takedown notice.
-The author of a DMCA takedown notice must swear by the penalty of perjury that they are, or are acting on behalf of the copyright owner.
+The author of a DMCA takedown notice must swear by the penalty of perjury that they are or are acting on behalf of the copyright owner.
 (If they were to make this pledge in bad faith they could end up in prison.)

 If the DMCA takedown notice has been sent erroneously the original uploader is free to send a counter-notification, also swearing under the penalty of perjury.
 In this case the provider notifies the original sender and restores the content.
 The original sender then has to take the uploader to court to pursue the matter further.